Southeastern Micro Labor Workshop - April 30, 2021

-The second annual Southeastern Micro Labor Workshop (formerly known as SNAG) brings together local PhD micro labor economists from southeastern institutions to foster an active exchange and discussion.
+Planning is now under way for the third annual Southeastern Micro Labor Workshop, to be hosted by the Federal Reserve Bank of Atlanta.
+The workshop brings together PhD micro labor economists from southeastern institutions to foster an active exchange and discussion.

 Steering Committee: Julie Hotchkiss, Melinda Pitts, Kathryn Anderson, Peter Brummund, Joe Hotz, Tom Mroz, Orgul Ozturk, and Madeline Zavodny